Sexual Assault Prevention-Ongoing Education

 Where do I turn for help or support for either a friend or myself?

-If you are in crisis and need to speak with someone immediately, please call the SJSU Campus Survivor Advocate: 408-924-7300.
+If you are in crisis and need to speak with someone immediately, please call YWCA

 Call 408-924-7300 for more information or to schedule an appointment.

-In addition to the Survivor Advocate you are encouraged to access the following on-campus resources for help or support:
+You are also encouraged to access the following on-campus resources for help or support during normal business hours:

 SJSU Counseling and Psychological Services (CAPS): call 408-924-5910 or visit www.sjsu.edu/counseling for more information.